ivivanov/genlayer/fragmentation/README.md

 Rename example(functions, errors, etc.) to follow idiomatic Go

 ## TODO
-add main func to illustrate the example input missing fragments - not sure how to define missing fragment think of better way for sorting of the fragments map keys - push them in ordered DS maybe extract assert functions as pkg on root level add tests for getSortedKeys (good time to use benchmarking to test different sorting strategies)
+missing fragments - not sure how to define missing fragment think of better way for sorting of the fragments map keys - push them in ordered DS add tests for getSortedKeys (good time to use benchmarking to test different sorting strategies)